skywind3000/vim-quickui/MANUAL.md

 - `k` / `CTRL+k` / `UP`: move up.
 - `SPACE` / `ENTER`: confirm.
 - `ESC` / `CTRL+[`: cancel.
-- `H`: move to the left-most menu.
+- `H`: move to the leftmost menu.
-- `L`: move to the right-most menu.
+- `L`: move to the rightmost menu.
 - `J`: move to the last item.
 - `K`: move to the first item.

-Note: `hjkl` may be overried by user hotkeys, so `CTRL`+`hjkl` or arrow keys can be used at all time.
+Note: `hjkl` may be overridden by user hotkeys, so `CTRL`+`hjkl` or arrow keys can be used at all times.

 **APIs**:

-register menu entries:
+Register menu entries:

 ```VimL
 call quickui#menu#install(section, items [, weight [, filetypes]])
 ```

-display the menu:
+Display the menu:

 ```VimL
 call quickui#menu#open()